Katherine Oliver: Women's leadership

-Memberships, Academia, and Honors
+Memberships, academia, and honors

 Oliver serves on the board of directors of 1-800-Flowers and The Chef's Warehouse.
-She serves on a number of not for profit boards, including those of the Ghetto Film school, the Center for Communications, the Paley Center for Media, as well as the Academy Museum of Motion Pictures.
+She serves on a number of not-for-profit boards, including those of the Ghetto Film school, the Center for Communications, the Paley Center for Media, as well as the Academy Museum of Motion Pictures.

 Oliver served as a member of the Tony Awards Nominating Committee.
 Oliver also taught a journalism course at New York University as well as in Columbia University's School of International and Public Affairs graduate program.

 For her contributions to the entertainment industry, Oliver has been recognized with the National Academy of TV Arts & Sciences Leadership Award (2005), the Matrix Award (2006), the Nielsen Impact Award (2008), the John A. Reisenbach Foundation Distinguished Citizenship Award (2008), the NYC College of Technology Foundation Best of NY Award (2009) and by the Brooklyn Chamber of Commerce (2012) as a leader in New York City's television industry.
 She has also been honored as a Lighthouse International Light Year Honoree in 2008.
 The Advertising Club of New York presented Oliver with a Star of Madison Ave Award in 2013 for her efforts working with the advertising industry in New York City.
-In December 2013, Oliver was honored with an industry tribute award at the 23rd Annual Gotham Independent Film Awards.
-In 2014, Oliver was honored by the Ghetto Film School and Fordham University's WFUV Annual Gala.
+In December 2013, she was honored with an industry tribute award at the 23rd Annual Gotham Independent Film Awards.
+In 2014, Oliver was honored by the Ghetto Film School and Fordham University's WFUV annual gala.